-What 8.0 update to Autopilot software on Tesla vehicles enables the radar to leap under or from sides of the vehicle in front to detect the 2nd vehicle in the row.
+What 8.0 update to Autopilot software on Tesla vehicles enables the radar to leap under or from the sides of the vehicle in front to detect the 2nd vehicle in the row.

-The famous guy in Tesla community Mr. Bjørn Nyland performed the test on the new update and improvement in the radar tech in the following video.
-This is so far the best testing video of this system and closely resembles to the highway accident prediction we saw earlier.
+The famous guy in the Tesla community Mr. Bjørn Nyland performed the test on the new update and improvement in the radar tech in the following video.
+This is so far the best testing video of this system and closely resembles the highway accident prediction we saw earlier.